Nick Bacon: Later years and legacy

 Bacon had six children, daughters Kristy and Kim and sons William, James, Wyatt, and Britt.
 Bacon was also a Christian, declaring in a published statement on the September 11, 2001 terrorist attacks: "I am a Christian, and as spiritual as the next person" and stating his belief that the "greatest weapon we have in America is our faith in God and his Grace and Power."

 After his military retirement, Bacon returned with his wife, Tamera Ann, to Arizona and worked for the Department of Veterans Affairs at their Phoenix regional office.
-While there, he was the co-originator with Larry Mullins of the Med-Vet Healthcare Program in Phoenix and participated in John McCain's 1986 political campaign in which McCain was first elected to the U.S. Senate.
+While there, he was the co-originator with Larry Mullins of the Med-Vet Healthcare Program in Phoenix and participated in John McCain's 1986 political campaign in which McCain was first elected to the US Senate.
 Bacon later served as town manager for the Phoenix suburb of Surprise from 1987 to 1990, during which time he oversaw the expansion of the town's territory and development by annexing nearly 75 square miles of land.
 Bacon was praised for his efforts by Surprise City Councilman Roy Villanueva, who initially opposed Bacon's expansion efforts but later commented that Bacon "was a good person who involved himself with the community and tried to help Surprise as much as possible."
 Likewise, former Surprise City Clerk Sherry Aguilar commented on Bacon's drive.
 "It seemed like he had so much energy and was really wanting to take (Surprise) to the next level," she said.
 "It seemed like he was so enthusiastic."

 Dedication plaque at a flag pole in Heber Springs, AR.

 In 1990, Bacon moved back to Arkansas and lived in the town of Rose Bud.
 He was appointed director of the Arkansas Department of Veterans Affairs by Governor Jim Guy Tucker in April 1993 and served until his final retirement in February 2005.
 During his tenure, he helped establish the Arkansas State Veterans Cemetery and the Arkansas Veterans Coalition.
 He "used the recognition he received throughout his life to draw attention to veterans' issues" and "considered the cemetery one of his greatest accomplishments" according to his brother John.